1968–69 Australian region cyclone season: Tropical Cyclone Bettina-Berthe

 A tropical low to the west of Cocos Islands strengthened to Tropical Cyclone Bettina.
 However, it exited the basin towards the South-West Indian Ocean basin, early the next day.

 Tropical Cyclone Cheri

 Cheri was first noted on December 27 forming to the west of Christmas Island.
 It briefly strengthened to a Category 1 tropical cyclone before it was last noted dissipating on December 30.

 Tropical Cyclone Bridget

 Another weak cyclone, Bridget was seen developing to the south of Papua New Guinea.
 It moved to the south before it was last noted to the north of Townsville.

 Tropical Cyclone Colleen

 A tropical low was noted forming near the Solomon Islands on January 27.
-It failed to develop and moved into the South Pacific basin, where it was named Coleen before striking New Caledonia.
+It failed to develop and moved into the South Pacific basin, where it was named Colleen before striking New Caledonia.
 It entered the basin again on February 4; however, it wasn't renamed.
 It reexited the region, the next day, shortly before transitioning to an extratropical cyclone.